Press enter to begin your search

 How Our Minds Make Us Sick: Acupuncture Treatment for Psychosomatic Issues

-Much of our suffering is caused by our minds.
+Much of our suffering is caused by our mind.
 Most of us are not even aware of the extent to which our thoughts make us suffer.
 The way we see the world (and ourselves) has a tremendous effect on how we experience life.
 Studies have shown that how we feel about ourselves and the world affects many areas of our physical bodies, including our immune systems, sleep and blood chemistry.

 Psychosomatic medicine is the study of the mind’s effect on the physical body.
-As an acupuncturist many of the disorders I see in my patients have either a root in conflicts within the mind or are complicated by the mind, preventing full healing.
+As an acupuncturist many of the disorders I see in my patients have root in conflicts within the mind or are complicated by the mind, preventing full healing.

 At this moment in time working with our minds feels even more important.
 Collectively, the world is experiencing a great deal of violence brought on by an undercurrent of fear.
 There is a rigidity to the collective thinking of communities.
 Nationalism, racism and exceptionalism are outgrowths of a rigidity in thinking.